proneer/Tools/FPLive_win/unxutils/readme.txt

-# You have to download in this folder.
+# You have to download following tool in this folder.

-#unxutils
+# unxutils
 	mkdir, http://unxutils.sourceforge.net/
 	pclip, http://unxutils.sourceforge.net/